peidevs/Event_Resources/PendingMeetUps.md

 - ~Jordan P has offered to do a 2nd Docker talk whenever ([see thread](https://github.com/peidevs/Event_Resources/issues/31))~
 - Michael E offers to do Java 9 modules at some point ([see thread](https://github.com/peidevs/Event_Resources/issues/55))
-- consider reaching out to UPEI (e.g. Dr Gordan MacDonald) for an info session on the new Data Analytics program as part of the new School of Math and CS
+- consider reaching out to UPEI (e.g. Dr Gordon MacDonald) for an info session on the new Data Analytics program as part of the new School of Math and CS